 THIN LIZZY FANBOY TALK

 As Christian said, he is a big fan of Thin Lizzy, and if I have understood correctly, Robbie thinks the same way.
-What kind is your story as a Thin Lizzy fan, where did it all begin?
+What kind is your story as a Thin Lizzy fan?
+Where did it all begin?

 Robbie Crane: I was a huge Iron Maiden fan when I was a kid, and Kiss and all of those bands when I was a youngster in the ’70s, late ’70s.
-And being a huge Steve Harris fan, and to be honest with the first time I ever really, I mean, I knew “Boys Are Back in Town”, the first time Lizzy ever came on my radar was Steve Harris was talking about the band an interview.
-And I think it was right before, it was right before THE NUMBER OF THE BEAST came out.
+And being a huge Steve Harris fan, and to be honest with the first time I ever really, I mean, I knew “Boys Are Back in Town,” the first time Lizzy ever came on my radar was Steve Harris was talking about the band an interview.
+And I think it was right before, and it was right before THE NUMBER OF THE BEAST came out.
 That was my first touch with Thin Lizzy.
 Who’s Phil?
 Who, what?
 And so, I saw a photo of Phil, and I’m like, why is he playing the bass like Steve Harris?
 So, that was kind of what got me into Lizzy.
 And I think the first record I ever got into was JOHNNY THE FOX, and I was like, “Whoa, who’s this dude?”
 And so, my experience of Lizzy probably started in ’81, ’82, right in that era.
-I was 12 or 13 and I became a huge Lizzy fan.
+I was 12 or 13, and I became a huge Lizzy fan.
 And did I ever think I would be playing with anyone in Lizzy?
 No, I didn’t even think they walked the earth.
 I thought that they were just like these mythical creatures, to be honest with you.
-And because they were from over here and over in the UK, and the first time I ever met Scott was in ’94 when I had auditioned for Black Star Riders, Marco Mendoza and I were in the back of the bus and Scott came in, and I was like, he walks in, and I’m waiting for this, “All right, bloke, how are you doing?”
+And because they were from over here and over in the UK, and the first time I ever met Scott was in ’94 when I had auditioned for Black Star Riders, Marco Mendoza and I were in the back of the bus, and Scott came in, and I was like, he walks in, and I’m waiting for this, “All right, bloke, how are you doing?”
 English voice and he’s this surfer guy from Glendale, and he starts talking [laughter] I was like, aren’t you English?
 He’s like, “English?
 I’m from Glendale, bud.”
 I was like, what [laughter]?
 So, I was like, we grew up in obviously in different eras, but we grew up in the same area.

 I grew up in Hollywood.
 He grew up in Glendale, not far from each other.
 He’s a great guy.
 Scott for all he’s done in his career, which is massive.
 And he just got inducted, or sorry, nominated for the induction to the Rock and Roll Hall of Fame in America, which is a massive honor.
 And to be playing with him at the time when he is inducted or being nominated is just such a great time with this guy.
 He really deserves it.
-He’s a really cool dude, and I think he’s such a normal guy, and he’s just such an easy dude to be around.
-I think he has a hard time adjusting that people treat him differently because he’s just a generally cool guy.
+He’s a really cool dude, and I think he’s such a regular guy, and he’s just such an easy dude to be around.
+He has a hard time adjusting that people treat him differently because he’s just a generally cool guy.
 We look at him as just one of the dudes in the band.

-Christian Martucci: He acts surprised when you tell him like, “Dude.
-I remember I waited…”, how long have I been in this band now?
+Christian Martucci: He acts surprised when you tell him, like, “Dude.
+I remember I waited…” how long have I been in this band now?